MadhurGoel8864/Spell-Checking-Project-using-NLP/README.md

 # Spell Checking Project using NLP

-Hello everyone, this is project based on NLP(Natural Language Processing) Concept.
+Hello everyone, this is a project based on the NLP(Natural Language Processing) Concept.
+It helps to find the correct related words that can be present.
+We have trained the word dictionary by the provided text data.
+For ex:- If the user types word "cresh", the model will suggest correct words like ['fresh', 'crush', 'crash', 'crest']

 ## Demo